2022 UGC executive board

 Gamma Alpha Omega is Latina founded multicultural sorority.
-We were founded at ASU on January 25, 1993 and chartered at NAU April 12, 2002.
-We are an academic and community service based sorority.
+We were founded at ASU on January 25, 1993, and chartered at NAU on April 12, 2002.
+We are an academic and community service-based sorority.
 We stand for our pillars of Honesty, Integrity, Leadership, Scholarship, and Unity.
-Our philanthropies are Emeralds for Education, AIDS/HIV awareness, and Big Brothers Big Sisters.
+Our philanthropies are Emeralds for Education, AIDS/HIV awareness.

 Gamma Rho Lambda is an all-inclusive social sorority exemplifying the qualities of tolerance, diversity, unity, and trust, which provides a network of assistance in the areas of scholastic guidance, emotional support, and community service while ultimately developing lifelong family bonds.

 Kappa Delta Chi Sorority, Inc. is a Latina-founded, national sorority that fosters professional development, academics, and lifelong learning, and higher education degree attainment.
 An organization dedicated to community service to institutions of higher education and the community with an emphasis on the Hispanic/Latino population.
 Our official national philanthropy is the American Cancer Society.